 The History of Murano Glass Jewellery

 Murano glass jewellery has been produced since the 13th century.
 Originally produced in Venice but due to a fear of fire in Venice, the Hierarchy decided to move the factories to the island of Murano.
-This glass jewellery is also commonly known as Venetian glass Jewellery.
+Murano glass jewellery is also commonly known as Venetian glass Jewellery.
 The skills of glassblowing originated in the East, Egypt, and Syria.
 By integrating eastern skills with that of the Murano Master craftsmen, they created a unique product.
 Venetian glassmakers in this early period were not allowed to leave Venice or give anyone the secrets of glassmaking in order to prevent the skills leaving Venice.
 The punishment was a prison sentence, there was also a carrot in the form of elevated positions in society and financial remuneration.
 The artisans were kept in splendid isolation to maintain the secrecy of the art.

 Venetian Art Glass Bead Necklace